mishkatuzzannatmoon/HIT237_group15/ADR.md

 **Status:** Accepted

 ### Context
 Django templates can be organized at project level or app level.
-The system required a clear and scalable structure to manage templates for species, recordings, and anomaly features.
+The system required a clear and scalable structure to manage multiple templates for species, recordings, and anomaly features.

 ### Alternatives Considered